labarlab-emorep/func_mriqc/README.md

 The `mriqc_subj` workflow will schedule SBATCH jobs for each subject that will:
 - Download data from Keoki
 - Execute MRIQC for subject data
-- Upload MRIQC to Keoki
+- Upload MRIQC results to Keoki (derivatives/mriqc)

 Also, see [Diagrams](#diagrams)